medialab/hyphe/doc/roadmap.md

 ## Next features in the pile

 - Display a webentity's ego network
-- Import a webentities corpus and autorecrawl from scratch from a previously exported corpus
+- Import a previously exported corpus of web entities, and autorebuild & recrawl it from scratch in a few clicks
-- Stabilize javascript enabled crawling using new Phantom v2.0
+- Stabilize javascript enabled crawling (using for instance PhantomJS 2, Pupeteer, Fathom...)
 - Advanced corpus and crawls settings from the interface (already accesible from the API only)
 - Propose a monitoring tool to identify possibly failed or incomplete crawls